 For more guidance on what to ask during your visit, check out our tips on questions to ask when touring a daycare.

-How to Handle the Transition to Toddler Daycare
+Tips for a Smooth Transition to Toddler Daycare

 Whether your child is starting daycare for the first time or moving up from an infant room, the transition can bring big emotions for everyone.
 Here’s how to make it smoother: